-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact excessive groundborne vibration or groundborne noise levels? $\sum$ Discussion: There will not be excessive ground borne vibration n or noise with this proposed projec t. c.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact excessive groundborne vibration or groundborne noise levels? $\sum$ Discussion: There will not be excessive ground borne vibratior n or noise with this proposed projec t.
 A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
-Discussion: The project will not be a significan t generator of i noise. d.
-A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?
-Discussion: Since the site is currently vacant, the It is not anticipated that as a result of this project levels in the project vicinity.
-There may be peripossibly having competitive events, but it is no consistent with the General Plan and Zoning de ct that there we odic increase a t anticipated to buld be a substantial as a result of holding be a significant im l increase in amb g swimming less pact, since the p bient noise sons or e.
+Discussion: The project will not be a significant t generator of r noise.
+A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? $\square$ Discussion: Since the site is currently vacant, there will be increase in noise levels from day to day operation.
+It is not anticipated that as a result of this project that there would be a substantial increase in ambient noise levels in the project vicinity.
+There may be periodic increase as a result of holding swimming lessons or possibly having competitive events, but it is not anticipated to be a significant impact, since the project is consistent with the General Plan and Zoning designations for Commercial/Light industrial uses.
 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?